yaweli/flyton/flyton-README.md

 # Flyton

-**Flyton** is a non-framework, Python3-based web development environment that generates HTML pages on the fly — just like old-school PHP.
+**Flyton** is a non-framework, Python based web development environment that generates HTML pages on the fly

 ## ✨ Key Features